Skellig Michael: In culture

+In the first episode of the 1969 BBC documentary Civilisation: A Personal View by Kenneth Clark, the art historian Kenneth Clark described the island's buildings and pathways as "an extraordinary achievement of courage and tenacity".
+He observed that "looking back from the great civilizations of twelfth-century France or seventeenth-century Rome, it is hard to believe, that for quite a long time—almost a hundred years—western Christianity survived by clinging to places like Skellig Michael, a pinnacle of rock eighteen miles from the Irish coast, rising 700 ft out of the sea".
+Adam Nicolson details the island in his 2004 book Seamanship.

 Several films and documentaries have used the island as a filming location.
-The island was used as a filming location in Star Wars: The Force Awakens (2015) and Star Wars: The Last Jedi (2017).
+The island was used to film the planet Ahch-To in Star Wars: The Force Awakens (2015) and Star Wars: The Last Jedi (2017).
 Aerial footage of the island was also used in Star Wars: The Rise of Skywalker (2019).
-It also served as a location for the final scene in Heart of Glass (1976), and in Byzantium (2012).
+It also served as a location for the final scene in Heart of Glass (1976).

-In the first episode of the 1969 BBC documentary Civilisation: A Personal View by Kenneth Clark, art historian Kenneth Clark described the island's buildings and pathways as "an extraordinary achievement of courage and tenacity".
-He observed that "looking back from the great civilizations of twelfth-century France or seventeenth-century Rome, it is hard to believe, that for quite a long time—almost a hundred years—western Christianity survived by clinging to places like Skellig Michael, a pinnacle of rock eighteen miles from the Irish coast, rising 700 ft out of the sea".
+Emma Donoghue's 2022 book Haven is a fictional account of the first monks settling on Skellig Michael in the 7th century.